Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/type/property/optionality/README.md

 ### OptionalClient

-`OptionalClient` is the primary interface for developers using the Optional REST client library.
+`OptionalClient` is the primary interface for developers using the Optional client library.
 Explore the methods on this client object to understand the different features of the Optional service that you can access.